microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 # Application code changes for VAD-R performance scaling

 VAD-R has 8 VPUs and is suitable for applications that require multiple inferences to run in parallel.
-We use Batching approach for performance scaling on VAD-R.
+We use batching approach for performance scaling on VAD-R.

 Below python code snippets provide sample classification code to batch input images, load a model and process the output results.